-7 The Program Start is defined as the point of time when the accepted applicant signs the SSE Registration Book.
+&lt;sup>7 The Program Start is defined as the point of time when the accepted applicant signs the SSE Registration Book.

-8 Examples of especially serious grounds are hospital stay, death of a family member, parental leave or an illness which prevents the student over a long period from completing her or his studies.
-Employment and the responsibilities incumbent upon the student are not considered especially serious grounds.
-An application for exemption based on especially serious grounds must be supported by certified documents.
+&lt;sup>8 Examples of exceptional grounds are hospital stay, death of a family member, parental leave or an illness which prevents the student over a long period from completing their studies.
+Employment and the responsibilities incumbent upon the student are not considered exceptional grounds.
+An application for exemption based on exceptional grounds must be supported by certified documents.

-9 Students, who spend more than one semester abroad within the CEMS Tri-National Track, must contact an academic advisor to determine how a suitable credit transfer can be arranged within the framework of the regulations.
+&lt;sup>9 Students, who spend more than one semester abroad within the CEMS Tri-National Track, must contact an academic advisor to determine how a suitable credit transfer can be arranged within the framework of the regulations.